Top 10 Ways to Restore Your Marriage

 My response is my responsibility

 9. Enhance your intimacy.
 Intimacy does not equal sex.
 Emotional intimacy means sharing your feelings, dreams, and fears.
 Opening up to your spouse on an emotional level means you trust him or her enough to be vulnerable.
-When we are intimate emotionally, the door opens for physical closeness.
-Our marriage is strengthened when we become intimate, emotionally, physically and spiritually.
+When you are intimate emotionally, the door opens for physical closeness.
+Your marriage is strengthened when you become intimate, emotionally, physically and spiritually.

 Marriage is based on intimacy.
-We ought to be close to our partner, but sometimes, fear, anger and resentment get in the way of our intimacy.
-We can't allow ourselves to drift apart.
-People crave intimate relationships, and if we are unfulfilled in our marriage, then we will seek that closeness elsewhere.
+You ought to be close to your partner, but sometimes, fear, anger and resentment get in the way of intimacy.
+Don't allow yourselves to drift apart.
+People crave intimate relationships, and if you are unfulfilled in your marriage, then you or your partner may seek that closeness elsewhere.

 Physical intimacy does not always mean sex.
 Physical intimacy means touching and communicating with your spouse in a way that no one else does.
 You can enhance physical intimacy by touching your spouse throughout the day.
 Instead of jumping out of bed in the morning and heading straight for the shower, take a few moments to cuddle.
 There is nothing more important than reconnecting, and it's a wonderful way to start your day.
 Lightly touching his back as you pass by, rubbing her back, touching his hair; these are all ways to become physically intimate, without being overtly sexual.